 Projecting finances first depends on predictable cash flow and this is where Direct Debit can help.
 Add Direct Debit into your payment collections mix to get paid on time, every time.
 Direct Debit puts you back in control of your cash flow by automating the payment collection process.

 What’s more, outsource your Direct Debit requirements to an established Bacs Bureau such as FastPay, and the initial outlay and expense of Bacs software is all taken care of.
-As for ongoing fees, FastPay offer Direct Debit fees from as little as 3p a transaction.
+As for ongoing fees, FastPay offer cheap Direct Debit fees from as little as 3p a transaction.

 Take control of your financial future with FastPay